 Given that caregivers are only allowed to seek medical marijuana treatment for their patients and cannot consume any themselves, they should bring the patient with them to the clinic when they fill out the Application for a Designated Caregiver Registry Identification Card.
 The process of applying for a medical marijuana card as a caregiver entails adding that caregiver to the patient’s registry, so be ready to provide your state-issued ID and proof of residency upon arrival at your chosen medical cannabis clinic.
 From there, one of our friendly team members will guide you through the application process, from filling out the required paperwork and having your photo taken for the medical card to paying the mandated state fee.

 For caregivers registered under the program, the medical card application fee is $25 for a one-year registry card, $50 for two years, and $75 for three years.
 The cost of applying separately for a medical cannabis patient who has already been registered under the Medical Cannabis Pilot Program is $75, with the expiration date remaining the same as that of the patient.
-The application fee for the designated caregiver should be in the form of a check or money order payable to the Illinois Department of Public Health, and this fee is non-refundable under any circumstances.
+If you are applying for a medical card as a caregiver in Illinois, the application fee for the designated caregiver should be in the form of a check or money order payable to the Illinois Department of Public Health, and this fee is non-refundable under any circumstances.

 Apply For A Designated Caregiver Registry Identification Card At Medical Cannabis Outreach

 Now that you know more about the process of applying for a medical marijuana license as a caregiver, it’s time to schedule your appointment at a medical cannabis clinic near you.
-There are seven Medical Cannabis Outreach locations throughout the state of Illinois for your convenience, including medical cannabis clinics in Savoy, Pekin, Chicago, and many other cities.
+There are eight Medical Cannabis Outreach locations throughout Illinois, Colorado, and Missouri for your convenience, including medical cannabis clinics in Savoy, Pekin, Chicago, Shelbyville, Harrisburg, Wood River, Chesterfield, and Loveland.
 We also provide mobile wellness clinics and regularly host educational seminars, so be sure to follow us on social media to learn about upcoming events in your area.

 It is our mission to help local caregivers provide their patients with the natural treatment they need to manage the pain and symptoms of severe or debilitating health conditions.
-Thank you for choosing Medical Cannabis Outreach as your preferred medical marijuana clinic in Illinois — we look forward to helping you serve your patient under the Medical Cannabis Pilot Program!
+Thank you for choosing Medical Cannabis Outreach as your preferred medical marijuana clinic — we look forward to helping you provide natural treatment alternatives for your patient!